-Gal Gadot's Message To Brie Larson Proves Wonder Woman Has Captain Marvel's Back
+Gal Gadot's Message To Brie Larson Proves Wonder Woman Is Captain Marvel's #1 Fan

 Few things make me happier than a strong woman supporting another woman.
 Especially if they are subtly being pitted against each other in the media, as is so often the case.
 It seems like not everyone got the memo that women were all going to start holding each other up instead of pushing each other down because that's such a boring, old-fashioned thing to do.
 Fortunately, Wonder Woman's Gal Gadot is far from an old-fashioned gal (that was on purpose).
 In fact, Gal Gadot shared a message to Brie Larson, who stars in Captain Marvel, and it proves Wonder Woman and Captain Marvel can be superhero best friends and work together to save the galaxy.